tjgore/codetype/content/articles/javascript-kickstart.md

 Go through it in detail, so that when you are creating your own functions, you are not re-creating built in functions.

-To declare a function you must use the <span class="notice">function</span> keyword along with () after the functions name and include the block of code you want to execute within the function's body.
+To declare a function you must use the `function` keyword along with () after the functions name and include the block of code you want to execute within the function's body.

 To run the code within the function you need to call the function.
 See the example below.
 <br/><br/>